This article was originally published on Inc.com.

 How did you learn about becoming a B Corporation?

 I first learned about B Corporations―the B stands for beneficial―in September 2016 when, during a conference, my preferred session was full, so I walked into a session about B Corps.
 I knew nothing about them beforehand.
 I walked out convinced that B Corps would become a gold standard certification, that the ethos of B Corps aligned with our core values, and it was where I wanted to take my company.

-Certified B Corporations are for-profit companies that meet the highest standards of verified social and environmental performance, governance, transparency and legal accountability.
+Certified B Corporations are for-profit companies that meet the highest standards of verified social and environmental performance, governance, transparency, and legal accountability.
 The ultimate goal is to balance profit and purpose, using good.
 To become certified, a rigorous due diligence assessment is conducted by the B Lab organisation, a non-profit certification body.
 In order to achieve and preserve certification, companies must attain a minimum score for environmental, social, and governance performance.

 What's the difference between a B Corp and a company that commits to responsible corporate citizenship?

 Most companies do set out to be responsible corporate citizens.
-The vast majority also have a primary purpose of maximizing shareholder returns.
-With the increasing myopia of shareholders, this creates pressure on corporate leaders to make a profit at any cost–sometimes manifesting in behavior that is not conducive to sustainability and long-term success.
+The vast majority also have a primary purpose of maximising shareholder returns.
+With the increasing myopia of shareholders, this creates pressure on corporate leaders to make a profit at any cost―sometimes manifesting in behaviour that is not conducive to sustainability and long-term success.